 “I always say that your clothes speak before you do, so you might as well have them say to the world what you want to say,” said Brescia.
 “In my book, I talk about having a closet full of perfect 10s so when you open your closet, you say, ‘Yes, I feel great.’
 And then you go in there and use your closet as a toolbox to put on clothes that make you feel incredible.”

 He added, “I want your clothing to empower you.
 And that’s my big message.
 I feel that women should be empowered by their clothes not defeated by their clothes.”

-When guests weren’t admiring wares on tables, learning from vendors, dining on food from West Orange’s Deli Guy Café and Suzy Q’s Barbeque, or watching the fashion show—they were spending time with strolling magician Peter Samelson and watching a live video shoot.
+When guests weren’t admiring wares on tables, learning from vendors like Footprint ID and Estelle Finkel Learning Center, they were dining on food from West Orange’s Deli Guy Café and Suzy Q’s Barbeque, or watching the fashion show—they were spending time with strolling magician Peter Samelson and watching a live video shoot.

-Event sponsors included the following: TAPinto.net, Suburban Essex Magazine, Vincinity Magazine, North Jersey Woman Magazine, Swap the Biz, Aciem Studios, Barnabas Health, BCB, Culligan, The Silverstrom Group, Dolce Viso, Kearney Bank, New Jersey Plastic Surgery, Montclair Radiology, Lash House and Rand, Feuer and Klein, Inc. Click here for a sample list of vendors or here for sponsorship opportunities.
+Event sponsors included the following: TAPinto.net, Suburban Essex Magazine, Vincinity Magazine, North Jersey Woman Magazine, Swap the Biz, Aciem Studios, Barnabas Health, BCB, Culligan, The Silverstrom Group, Dolce Viso, Kearney Bank, New Jersey Plastic Surgery, Montclair Radiology, Lash House and Rand, Feuer and Klein, Inc. Click here for a sample list of vendors.

 To see more photos from the event, click HERE.

-Note: Photos sere taken by Jackie Schatel and and Jessica Maarek and Emefa Duho of Red Root Marketing.
+Note: Photos sere taken by TAP's Jackie Schatell; and Jessica Maarek and Emefa Duho of Red Root Marketing.